 Focus on the specific actions you’ve taken rather than on the actual shortcoming.
-For example, if you have/had weak communication skills, discuss how you enrolled in Toastmasters and how the experience has influenced and inspired you.
+For example, if you have or have had weak communication skills, discuss how you enrolled in Toastmasters and how the experience influenced and inspired you.
 Examine, identify, and address weaknesses in your education, career, and community life.

 4. If you are sure that upon acceptance you would attend, inform the school of your commitment.